Tembo House Hotel & Apartments

 11 Traveller reviews from Holiday Watchdog

 "The Tembo Hotel has an old fashioned style with all the modern conveniences.
 It was delightful to sit at breakfast and look out to sea and observe the locals going about their business on boats and on the shore.
 Historic Stone Town alleys are at the entrance and a guided town walk is a must.
 To top it all off the manager has a brother living in Australia and he went out of his way to give us a late checkout on the day of our departure "

-- Travel date: Sat 2nd of July 2016
+- Travel date: 2nd July 2016

 "This may be the most charming hotel in Africa.
 Beautiful furniture, wonderful setting, large, clean, comfortable rooms.
 The staff was professional and alway helpful!
 We wish could have stayed longer."

-- Travel date: Wed 14th of March 2007
+- Travel date: 14th March 2007

 Skip this hotel and head down the street to the Serena Hotel

 "We had a day room at the Tembo, and we would suggest you skip this hotel and head down the street to the Serena hotel (where we ended up going for lunch anyway).
 The hotel was worn and dirty.
 Our room was not clean when we arrived and they put us in the dirty room anyway and then sent someone to clean it about 45 minutes later.
 Ick.
 It was very hot, ceiling fans did not cool thinkgs off.
 Pool is loud and in the middle of the hotel.
 Walking around Stone Town is a little intimidating.
 Skip it.
 I would suggest the Serena down the street, we went there for the afternoon!"